On the eigenvalues of the Laplacian on ellipsoids obtained as perturbation of unit sphere: Introduction

 where $Ric_g$ being the Ricci tensor of $g$, then

-where $\Lambda_1(g)$ is the first non-zero eigenvalue of the Laplacian acting on smooth functions on $N$. \end{theorem} The spectrum of the Laplacian on $S^n$ is explicitly known with the first eigenvalue being $n$.
+where $\Lambda_1(g)$ is the first non-zero eigenvalue of the Laplacian acting on smooth functions on $N$. \end{theorem} The eigenvalues of the Laplacian on $S^n$ are explicitly known with the first eigenvalue being $n$.
 Therefore, the Lichnerowicz theorem compares the first eigenvalue of the Laplacian on any compact $n$-manifold with the first eigenvalue of the Laplacian on the standard unit sphere $(S^n,g_0)$.
-Suppose $(\mathcal{M},g)$ is a compact $n$-manifold such that

-then we have $\Lambda_1(g) \geq \Lambda_1(g_0)$.
-Obata showed that if the first eigenvalue of the Laplacian on $(\mathcal{M},g)$ is $n$, then $(\mathcal{M},g)$ must be isometric to $(S^n,g_0)$.
-This comparison of the first eigenvalue gave a significant amount of information about the Riemannian manifold.
-Hence, it raises an interest to compare the higher eigenvalues of the Laplacian.
-A natural question which can be asked is ``Does the inequality $\Lambda_i(g) \geq \Lambda_i(g_0)$ holds for all $i \geq 0$?" in the above case.\\ The answer to the above question in general is NO. It was shown by Donnelly in \cite{Donnely}.
-He constructed a counterexample in dimension four where the above eigenvalue inequality fails.
+For compact manifold $(\mathcal{M},g)$ of dimension $n$ with Lichnerowicz's theorem implies $\Lambda_1(g) \geq \Lambda_1(g_0).$ A natural question which can be asked is ``Does the inequality $\Lambda_i(g) \geq \Lambda_i(g_0)$ holds for all $i \geq 0$?" in the above case.\\ The answer to this question in general is NO. Donnelly\cite{Donnely} constructed a counterexample in dimension four where the above eigenvalue inequality fails.
 Furthermore, the methods used in constructing the above example can be adopted in higher dimensions but not in dimensions two and three, and hence it became interesting to know about the inequalities of the higher eigenvalues in dimensions two and three.
 In \cite{ATM2}, Mangasuli showed that for all $j\geq 1$, the above inequality holds for left-invariant metrics on $S^3$.
-Furthermore, in \cite{ATM1}, he showed that if the underlying manifold is $S^2$, then this inequality is also satisfied for certain metrics sufficiently close to $g_0$, which are obtained by analytically perturbing $g_0$ through rotationally symmetric and conformal metrics. \\ In this article, we show given $L\geq 1$, there exist $j\in \mathbb{N}$ such that the above inequality holds for all $i \leq j$, when the underlying manifold is an ellipsoid with the Gaussian curvature greater than or equal to one at every point.\\ The first section contains a motivation behind the problem, while the notation and some calculations regarding curvature are discussed in section two.
+Furthermore, in \cite{ATM1}, he showed that if the underlying manifold is $S^2$, then this inequality is also satisfied for certain metrics sufficiently close to $g_0$, which are obtained by analytically perturbing $g_0$ through rotationally symmetric and conformal metrics. \\ In this article, we show given $L\geq 1$, there exist $j\in \mathbb{N}$ such that the above inequality holds for all $i \leq j$, when the underlying manifold is an ellipsoid with the Gaussian curvature greater than or equal to one at every point.\\ The first section contains a motivation behind the problem, while the notation and preliminaries are discussed in section two.
 The article concludes with stating and proving the main result in section three.